 The 192nd was sent to Louisiana to take part in maneuvers from September 1st through 30th.
 It was at the end of the maneuvers that the tankers were ordered to Camp Polk, Louisiana, instead of returning to Ft.
 Knox.
 On the side of a hill, the battalion members were informed that they were being sent overseas, and the decision had been made by General George S. Patton.
 Those members of the battalion who were 29 years old or older were given the opportunity to resign from federal service.

-The battalion traveled by train, over different routes, to San Francisco, California, and were ferried to Ft.
-McDowell on Angel Island.
-On the island, they received inoculations and physicals, from the battalion's medical detachment, and those members of the battalion found to have treatable medical conditions remained behind on the island.
-They were scheduled to rejoin the battalion at a later date, while other men were simply replaced.
+The battalion traveled by train, over different routes, to Ft.
+Mason in San Francisco, California, and were ferried to Ft.
+McDowell on Angel Island on the U.S.A.T Gen. Frank M. Coxe.
+On the island, they received inoculations and physicals, from the battalion's medical detachment, and those members of the battalion found to have treatable medical conditions remained behind on the island and scheduled to rejoin the battalion, while other men were replaced.

-On Wednesday, November 5th, the ships sailed for Guam but took a southerly route away from the main shipping lanes.
+On Wednesday, November 5, the ship sailed, for Guam, but took a southerly route away from the main shipping lanes.
 After leaving Pearl Harbor, it was joined by the U.S.S.
 Louisville and the S.S.
-Calvin Coolidge.
-During this part of the voyage, on Saturday, November 15th, smoke was seen on the horizon.
+President Calvin Coolidge.
+During this part of the voyage, on Saturday, November 15, smoke was seen on the horizon.
 The Louisville revved up its engines, its bow came out of the water, and it shot off in the direction of the smoke.
 It turned out the ship was from a friendly country.

 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance as they prepared for maneuvers with the 194th Tank Battalion.